sagomezo/beheart/README.md

 #### Example 2: Faceted Plot with Customizations

-The true power of `beheart` is in comparing groups and customizing the output.
+The true power of `beHeart` is in comparing groups and customizing the output.
 Here, we create a side-by-side plot comparing two groups, one with hypertensive heart disease and controls, using the clinical “echo” palette and custom labels.